Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • There may be a greater emphasis on mathematical and analytical skills.

-It is important to note that this difference in focus does not mean that a Bachelor of Arts is less demanding or less scientific than a Bachelor of Science.
-Both degrees require academic excellence and the ability to engage in critical analysis, but they differ in the subject areas on which they focus.
-In any case, there are no differences in terms of their value.
-Both B.A. and B.Sc. degrees typically have a length of study of six to eight semesters.
-Both degrees offer the option of following up with a master's degree, and in both cases the program is structured in modules, includes various courses and practical elements, and a final examination toward the end of the program.
+This difference in focus does not mean that a Bachelor of Arts is less demanding or less academic than a Bachelor of Science.
+Both degrees require academic excellence and the ability to analyze critically, but they differ in the subject areas they focus on.
+In terms of their value, there are no differences.
+Both BA and BS degrees usually have a duration of six to eight semesters.
+Both degrees offer the opportunity to pursue a master's degree afterward, and in both cases, the program is structured in modules, includes various courses and practical elements, and concludes with a final exam at the end of the program.

 When should you pursue a Bachelor of Arts degree?